chris2k20/chkrootkit/README.md

 # chkrootkit docker image
-Checks your system for root kits via a docker container (which has / mounted at /data)
+Checks your system for root kits via chkrootkit in a docker container (which has / mounted on /data).

 # Use it
 Clone repo and run it the image with the following commands: